kotavonvos/civicedu/README.EN.md

 **CivicEdu** is a blockchain network dedicated to promoting active civic education in Africa.
 Based on a transparent platform that is immune to political interference, CivicEdu connects African communities to international trainers, sharing tactical, strategic, psychological, technological, historical, media and communications, and other expertise.

+CivicEdu is a blockchain-based network dedicated to promoting active civic education in Africa.
+Built on a transparent platform protected from political interference, CivicEdu connects African communities with international trainers, researchers, and  experts who share tactical, strategic, psychological, technological, historical, media, and other forms of expertise.
+The CivicEdu Token is used to compensate these contributors while offering the diaspora a direct, anonymous, and transparent way to participate in the development of their country of origin.

 ---

 ##  Abstract